DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Cutaneous markers can be classified into 2 major types:

 Genetic diseases which carry an increased risk of internal malignancy and skin signs as part of the syndrome include:

 Cutaneous paraneoplastic syndromes can be categorised according to the type of lesion they produce.

-As well as cutaneous signs and symptoms, paraneoplastic syndromes may affect endocrine, neuromuscular, musculoskeletal, cardiovascular, haematological, gastrointestinal or renal function.
+As well as cutaneous signs and symptoms, paraneoplastic syndromes may affect endocrine, neuromuscular, musculoskeletal, cardiovascular, haematological, gastrointestinal, or renal function.

-Paraneoplastic symptoms may be caused by:
+Paraneoplastic symptoms and signs may be caused by: